 Hence, Even a short list — like “no hard-coded keys, scan all PRs, review alerts weekly” — makes a big difference.
 Above all, make security a habit, not a task you do once a quarter.

-Sample GitHub Actions DevSecOps Step
+For example, sample GitHub Actions DevSecOps Step

 - name: Run SAST Scan